vocdoni/docs/docs/protocol/user-stories.md

 # User stories

-To understand how a decentralized voting process starts, we need to define the sequence of actions that are expected to happen.
+To understand how a decentralized voting process works, we need to define the sequence of actions that are expected to happen.

 ### Prior to voting